GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 - Drag and drop `Sentence` into the `Steps dimension` box
 - Scroll down to preview to see thirteen nodes, categorising the types of `Sentence` ordered by the judge.

-The flows between nodes in the two steps represent the number of lines in the dataset sharing the same couple of values: for example, the largest flow is from the Larceny node in the Offence step and the Guilty node in the Verdict step, and the largest proportion of this group flows to 12-18 months hard labour node.
+The flows between nodes in the two steps represent the number of lines in the dataset sharing the same couple of values: for example, the largest flow is from the Larceny node in the Offence step and the Guilty node in the Verdict step, and the largest proportion of this group flows to 12-18 months Hard Labour node.

 We can see easily, by the flow of the nodes and the colours, the proportion of offences, the proportion of verdict types and sentence ranges, in a very simple visual for a dataset of almost 1000 observations.

 When publishing, the data should accompany the article to verify the visualisation.{% endcapture %} {% include card.md header="Preview the results" text=text %}

 {% capture text %}
+Customise the visualisation with colours, labels and the most appropriate size.

-Customise the visualisation using the up/down arrows to make changes to:
+Use the up/down arrows to make changes to:

-`Artboard`:
+Artboard:
 - `Width`:  1000
 - `All margins`: 30

-`Chart`:
+Chart:
 - `Nodes width`: 5
 - `Padding`: 25
 - `Links opacity`: .5
 - `Sort nodes by`: size (descending)
 - `Flows alignment`: Center

-`Colours`:
+Colours:
 - Click on `colour schemes` to choose one of three default options or
 - click on each of the `variables' colours` to see palettes, then click within the colour palette box to make changes